swetasrinaidu/swetasrinaidu/README.md

 - 👋 Hi, I’m Sweta!
-- 👀 I’m interested in full stack development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front-end development
-- 📫 How to reach me ...
+- 📫 How to reach me ....

 <!---
 swetasrinaidu/swetasrinaidu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.